jenstroeger/python-package-template/README.md

 - Adjust the Dependabot settings in `.github/dependabot.yaml` to your desired target branch that you’d like to have monitored by Dependabot.

 - Create the following [Personal Access Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (PAT) with certain [scopes](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes) for your Github user account and then [create secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for the new Github repository whose values are these new PATs:
-  - one PAT with `repo` scope (including _all_ of the `repo` permissions) for the secret named `REPO_ACCESS_TOKEN`; this secret is used by the [Release Action](https://github.com/jenstroeger/python-package-template/blob/main/.github/workflows/release.yaml) to push the release commit and attach assets to the generated [Github release](https://github.com/jenstroeger/python-package-template/releases).
+  - one PAT with `workflow` and `repo` scope (including _all_ of the `repo` permissions) for the secret named `REPO_ACCESS_TOKEN`; this secret is used by the [Release Action](https://github.com/jenstroeger/python-package-template/blob/main/.github/workflows/release.yaml) to push the release commit and attach assets to the generated [Github release](https://github.com/jenstroeger/python-package-template/releases).
   - one PAT with `public_repo`, `read:discussion`, `read:org`, and `read:repo_hook` scopes ([detailed docs](https://github.com/ossf/scorecard-action#authentication-with-pat-optional)) for the secret named `SCORECARD_READ_TOKEN`; this secret is used by the [Scorecard Action](https://github.com/jenstroeger/python-package-template/blob/main/.github/workflows/scorecards-analysis.yaml) to analyze the code and add its results to your repository.
   - one PAT with `repo` scope for the secret named `DEPENDABOT_AUTOMERGE_TOKEN`; this secret is used by the [Dependabot Automerge Action](https://github.com/jenstroeger/python-package-template/blob/main/.github/workflows/dependabot-automerge.yaml) to comment on Dependabot PRs.
 - Create a Wiki and a first empty Wiki page for your new repository.
 Using the [Wiki Documentation](https://github.com/jenstroeger/python-package-template/blob/main/.github/workflows/_wiki-documentation.yaml) Action the repository’s Wiki will be automatically updated as part of publishing a new release.